DeeJ4yNg/Troubleshooting-Assistant/README.md

 # Windows OS Troubleshooting Agent

-An intelligent agent that helps diagnose and troubleshoot Windows OS issues using AI-powered planning and execution.
+An intelligent AI-powered agent that helps diagnose and troubleshoot Windows OS issues using advanced language models and automated system diagnostics.

 ## Features